spagnuolocarmine/playground-mpi/markdowns/cap1/intro_questions.md

 -[ ] allows the programmers to exploit SIMD computers.
 -[ ] allows the programmers to exploit MIMD computers.

+?What is Symmetric multiprocessing?
+-[x] involves a multiprocessor computer hardware and software architecture where two or more identical processors are connected to a single, shared main memory.
+-[x] involves a multiprocessor computer hardware and software architecture where two or more identical processors are connected to a multiple, shared main memory.

 ?[MPI is]
 -[ ] a library for writing distributed memory programs.
 -[ ] a library for writing shared memory programs.